-Under the supervision of experienced attorneys, Certified Limited Practice Students that participate in the Prosecution Clinic prosecute both misdemeanor and felony cases in Maricopa County and city courts.
-Students are responsible for a full range of trial-related tasks; they are initially assigned minor trials, then more difficult cases as the semester progresses.
-By the end of the semester, students will have had an opportunity to participate in at least one jury trial.
+Under the supervision of experienced attorneys, Certified Limited Practice Students who participate in the Prosecution Clinic prosecute both misdemeanor and felony cases in Maricopa County and city courts.
+Students are responsible for a full range of trial-related tasks.
+They are initially assigned minor trials, then more difficult cases as the semester progresses.
+By the end of the semester, students may have an opportunity to participate in at least one jury trial.

 It is the goal of this clinic for each student to receive the maximum amount of in-court trial experience.
 By the end of the semester each student should have the opportunity to participate in at least one jury trial.
 Criminal cases are assigned to students and the student has the responsibility to prepare the case for trial and try the case if necessary.
 Students are placed in various offices, and work under the supervision of experienced prosecutors.